Chapter 12: Travels and Trials

 “Would you cook for us tomorrow?”
 Mylo asked.
 He had never heard of a compote before, but the Mineralite seemed impressed by the word and sweet grass mixed with berries sounded interesting.
 He hadn’t eaten anything like that before.

-“I will cook for you and Junia, but these two need to move on tomorrow,” Pierre stated, putting his hand on his sword hilt.
+“I will cook for you and Silver Paladin, but these two need to move on tomorrow,” Masked Bandit stated, putting his hand on his sword hilt.

 The Mineralite put a hand on the young boy and moved him to stand behind him.

-Junia glared at Pierre.
+Silver Paladin glared at Masked Bandit.
 “No, you don’t.
 You’ll travel with us until we have to go our separate ways.”

 “I agreed to come with you because the Bandit King has something of mine.”
-Pierre said, “I’m not here to help you run your wayfinding business.”
+Masked Bandit said, “I’m not here to help you run your wayfinding business.”

 The Animalian and Mineralite looked between the two and whispered to each other.
 This was exactly what Mylo had been afraid of.
 They would never agree to join their fight now.

 “I think you and I both know it wouldn’t go down the same way.”
-Pierre narrowed his eyes, taking his sword partway out of its sheath.
+Masked Bandit narrowed his eyes, taking his sword partway out of its sheath.

 “Whether they move on in the morning or go with us, they aren’t going anywhere tonight, right?”
 Mylo asked.